 2.9 Performance-based surveillance (PBS) operations

-- 2.9.1 In applying performance-based surveillance (PBS), RSP specifications shall be prescribed by States.
-When applicable, the RSP specification(s) shall be prescribed on the basis of regional air navigation agreements. - 2.9.2 The prescribed RSP specification shall be appropriate to the air traffic services provided. - 2.9.3 Where an RSP specification has been prescribed by States for performance-based surveillance, ATS units shall be provided with equipment capable of performance consistent with the prescribed RSP specification(s).
+2.9.1 In applying performance-based surveillance (PBS), RSP specifications shall be prescribed by States.
+When applicable, the RSP specification(s) shall be prescribed on the basis of regional air navigation agreements.